-Given this draft Strategy is a high level strategic document it is acknowledged that all proposed facility approaches identified in the draft Strategy will need to be tested in more detail.
+Given this Strategy is a high level strategic document it is acknowledged that all Facility Approaches identified in the Strategy will need to be tested in more detail.
 This will involve the presentation of verified facts and evidence-based decision making (as outlined in the proposed evaluation process below).